-- 1) Along Main Street and Yorktown Avenue, the minimum building setback shall be the greater of: - Twenty-five (25) feet, or a) - b) A horizontal distance equal to the building height (one to one setback). - Along Goldenwest Street, the minimum building 2) setback shall be the greater of: - Twenty-five (25) feet, or a) - b) One to one for buildings less than thirty (30) feet in height, or - c) Two to one for buildings between thirty (30) and sixty-five (65) feet in height, or - d) Four to one for buildings greater than sixty-five (65) feet in height. - Structures facing arterial streets shall be designed to 3) avoid visual intrusion upon existing residential areas.
-A line-of-sight/visual intrusion study shall be provided for future development which will analyze visual impacts existing residential development.
-The study shall subject to review and approval by the Commission.
-Planning - 4) Structures shall be sited to provide a break in massing along arterial streets.
+- 1) Along Main Street and Yorktown Avenue, the minimum building setback shall be the greater of: - a) Twenty-five (25) feet, or - b) A horizontal distance equal to the building height (one to one setback). - 2) Along Goldenwest Street, the minimum building setback shall be the greater of: - a) Twenty-five (25) feet, or - b) One to one for buildings less than thirty (30) feet in height, or - c) Two to one for buildings between thirty (30) and sixty-five (65) feet in height, or - d) Four to one for buildings greater than sixty-five (65) feet in height. - 3) Structures facing arterial streets shall be designed to avoid visual intrusion upon existing residential areas.
+A line-of-sight/visual intrusion study shall be provided for future development which will analyze visual impacts to existing residential development.
+The study shall be subject to review and approval by the Planning Commission. - 4) Structures shall be sited to provide a break in massing along arterial streets. - 5) Building elevations along arterials shall incorporate one or more of the following to create visual interest: - a) Facade relief, - b) Fenestration, - c) Horizontal/vertical offsets and/or - d) Upper story setbacks - b) General Building Setbacks: - 1) Front setbacks: - a) Ten (10) feet minimum from the interior street line or property line if building is under twenty- five (25) feet in height.

-/ Building elevations along arterials shall incorporate or more of the following to create visual interest: a) Facade relief, b) Fenestration, c) Horizontal/vertical offsets and/or d) Upper story setbacks b) General H Building Setbacks: 1) Fro nt setbacks: a) Ten (10) feet minimum from the interior street line or property line if building is under twenty- five (25) feet in height. twenty- height. b) Fifteen (15) feet minimum from the interior street line or property line if building is between five (25) and thirty-five (35) feet in c) Twenty (20) feet minimum from the interior street line or property line if building is over thirty-five (35) feet in height. d) Twenty (20) percent of the building facade shall step back an average of ten (10) feet from the interior street line or property line along interior streets.
-2) Sid e and Rear Setbacks: a) Ten (10) foot minimum from the side or rear property line for structures thirty-five (35) feet or less in height.
-(35) b) Fifteen (15) foot minimum from the side or rear property line if building is over thirty-five feet in height. c) Eaves, cornices, chimneys, outside staircases, balconies and similar architectural features may project up to fifty (50) percent into the required setback not to exceed six (6) feet.
-High 6.
-Resid Density F dential cor residential projects shall conform to the Medium Residential development standards. nponents of integrated development projects shall mixed-use provisions.
-Open space and parking requirements shall conform to the Medium High Density Residential development standards.
+- b) Fifteen (15) feet minimum from the interior street line or property line if building is between twenty-five (25) and thirty- five (35) feet in height. - c) Twenty (20) feet minimum from the interior street line or property line if building is over thirty-five (35) feet in height. - d) Twenty (20) percent of the building facade shall step back an average of ten (10) feet from the interior street line or property line along interior streets.

+2) Side and Rear Setbacks:

+- a) Ten (10) foot minimum from the side or rear property line for structures thirty-five (35) feet or less in height. - b) Fifteen (15) foot minimum from the side or rear property line if building is over thirty-five (35) feet in height. - c) Eaves, cornices, chimneys, outside staircases, balconies and similar architectural features may project up to fifty (50) percent into the required setback not to exceed six (6) feet. - 5.
+Free-standing residential projects shall conform to the Medium High Density Residential development standards. - 6.
+Residential components of integrated development projects shall conform to the mixed-use provisions.
+Open space and parking requirements shall conform to the Medium High Density Residential development standards. - f.
-- f.
 Lighting: All lighting, exterior and interior, shall be designed and located to minimize impacts to adjacent properties. - g.
 Commercial Loading and Unloading: All commercial loading and unloading shall be performed on the site.
 Loading platforms and areas shall be screened from view from adjacent streets, highways, adjacent Residential Planning Areas, and on-site residential uses.